ParthJadhav/Tkinter-Designer/docs/CONTRIBUTING.md

-gi # Welcome to Tkinter-Designer contributing guide <!-- omit in toc -->
+# Welcome to Tkinter-Designer contributing guide

 Thank you for investing your time in contributing to our project!